 In young adults, common causes include

 In older adults, cancer (such as stomach, pancreatic, colon, or ovarian cancer) becomes more common.
+In addition, menopause increases abdominal symptoms in women who have disorders such as irritable bowel syndrome, inflammatory bowel disease, and endometriosis.

 Doctors first focus on whether the pain is functional pain or is caused by a disorder, drug, or toxin.
 Making this distinction may be difficult.
 However, if warning signs are present, functional pain is unlikely (but not impossible).